 How to Develop Marketable Soft Skills

-- Verbal Communication – Being able to clearly and concisely communicate with other people in your company is the only way to minimize mistakes and inefficiencies that come from miscommunication.
+- Communication – Being able to clearly and concisely communicate with other people in your company is the only way to minimize mistakes and inefficiencies that come from miscommunication.
 It defines how the people around you perceive you and therefore your relationship with them.
-Bortz recommends joining Toastmasters, a national group that teaches public speaking.

 - Teamwork – It’s likely that no matter what profession you’re in, you will need to collaborate with other people to solve problems and accomplish projects.